silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/06_using_procedual_code.md

 [notice]
 One thing you cannot do with the procedural API, though it may be tempting, is define resolvers on the fly as closures.
-Resolvers must be static methods on a class.
+Resolvers must be static methods on a class, and are evaluated during the schema build.
 [/notice]

 ### Adding a schema builder